 I’ve had clients fish a spot for over 30 minutes and catch nothing and when they sit down to have their lunch I’ll grab their rod to fish myself and I have hooked up to 7 trout or steelhead in a row and I do this just to emphasize to them how important it is to control their drifts and their speed or they will keep catching nothing.

-Every time I watch someone catch much more fish than someone else it was mostly because of speed control and partially about covering the water and bait choices.
+Every time I watch someone catch a lot more fish than someone else it was mostly because of speed control and partially about covering the water and bait choices.

 For information about covering the water effectively check out my page Effectively Covering The Water When Float Fishing.